ChristianChiarulli/blog/content/Deepspeech/01-Deepspeech-basics.md

 # Record a wav file

-For deepspeech to correctly run inference correctly you will need to record your voice with some specific parameters.
+For deepspeech to run inference correctly you will need to record your voice with some specific parameters.

 - Sampling rate: 16 kHz
 - Channel: 1